phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ### Executors and Wakers

 Using async/await, it is possible to ergonomically work with futures in a completely asynchronous way.
 However, as we learned above, futures do nothing until they are polled.
-This means we have to have to call `poll` on them at some point, otherwise the asynchronous code is never executed.
+This means we have to call `poll` on them at some point, otherwise the asynchronous code is never executed.

 With a single future, we can always wait for each future manually using a loop [as described above](#waiting-on-futures).
 However, this approach is very inefficient and not practical for programs that create a large number of futures.
 The most common solution for this problem is to define a global _executor_ that is responsible for polling all futures in the system until they are finished.